 Keyword rich

-Creating keyword rich copy is the aim of any good SEO copywriter; to achieve a balance of using keywords in a natural, seamless way within the text.
+Creating keyword-rich copy can help to improve rankings, however, the aim of any good SEO copywriter is to achieve a balance of using keywords in a natural, seamless way within the text.

 Keyword stuffing